SolarLune/masterplan/readme.md

 ![MasterPlan](https://user-images.githubusercontent.com/4733521/72319146-4372bd80-3653-11ea-806f-9c66c41d4c2f.png)

-MasterPlan is a project management software for independent users or small teams.
+MasterPlan is a customizeable graphical project management software for independent users or small teams.
 If you need to share plans across a whole company on an online platform, there are quite a few tools for that.
-However, if you just want to keep track of your todo list, version control your project plan, or make an ideaboard, MasterPlan is the tool for you.
+However, if you want to keep track of your todo list, version control your project plan, make an ideaboard, and plan your project your way, MasterPlan is the tool for you.

-Note that this is the code repository and external issue tracker for MasterPlan; actual releases can be purchased from the project download page [here](https://solarlune.itch.io/masterplan?secret=fed4MHmTdQ5paAvgv4kfJzrg).
+Note that this is the code repository and external issue tracker for MasterPlan; actual releases can be purchased from [itch](https://solarlune.itch.io/masterplan) or [Steam](https://store.steampowered.com/app/1269310/MasterPlan/).
 You can also just build it yourself from this repository if you're familiar with [Go](https://golang.org/).

 ## History